-Limitations inherent to this method are not dissimilar to those faced by any other survey methods.
+Limitations inherent to this method are not dissimilar to those faced by any other survey method.
+Challenging sea-state conditions are common to boat- and aerial-based surveying [50-53] because waves and sea spray create a lot of “noise” which makes it difficult to separate a whale from the surrounding water.
 We did not attempt to use satellite imagery to locate whales in choppy water.
-Challenging sea-state conditions are common to boat- and aerial-based surveying [47-50] because waves and sea spray create a lot of “noise” which makes it difficult to separate a whale from the surrounding water.
 It is worth noting, however, that aerial or satellite methods would likely have more success than surface-level observations as the orthogonal view allows the observer to see at least partially through the water.
 While we have not developed a definitive threshold for sea state, we expect that observations above Beaufort-4 observations would be difficult given widespread whitecaps at the surface.
 Below Beaufort-4, the size of “noisy” elements on the water below Beaufort-4 are likely to be in the range of a single pixel (31 x 31 cm) and discrimination of whales feasible.
-Cloud cover is also a controlling factor, and future applications will need to pair this detection pipeline with appropriate statistical models for non-detection [51].
+Cloud cover is also a controlling factor, and future applications will need to pair this detection pipeline with appropriate statistical models for non-detection [54].

 Aside from environmental challenges, there are several satellites currently in orbit that could be used for cetacean surveying, such as previous iterations of WorldView and Pleiades.
 While this trained model may be robust to differences in spatial resolution among the various sensors available, we did not test imagery from other sensors.
 Sensor-specific models could easily be trained, as the aerial imagery can be down-sampled to any resolution desired.
-Scaling this method to process larger volumes of imagery will be manageable for an individual user for small areas, but once the spatial and temporal scope increases, tailored cyberinfrastructure (such as is underway with the ICEBERG project; https://iceberg-project.github.io) will be required to handle both the storage and transmission of imagery to a computing cluster [52].
+Scaling this method to process larger volumes of imagery will be manageable for an individual user for small areas, but once the spatial and temporal scope increases, tailored cyberinfrastructure (such as is underway with the ICEBERG project; https://iceberg-project.github.io) will be required to handle both the storage and transmission of imagery to a computing cluster [55].

 This method could be used to improve cetacean research in several different ways.
 It provides a means of viewing and monitoring areas that are far from ports or are hazardous to access, such as polar regions, remote island chains, or open ocean.
 Moreover, it provides the potential to monitor these areas at a daily time scale, cloud-cover permitting.
 With enough imagery, it could be used to monitor the arrival of migrating species or examine fine-scale changes in foraging activity.
 Long-term studies on whale feeding and breeding grounds have provided critical information on the ecology and behavior of these animals but are poorly suited to answer basin-scale questions for species that range widely both within and among seasons.
-The arrival time of migrating whales at traditional feeding grounds, for example, has been used to understand links between habitat use and local environmental conditions [53], but is unable to illuminate the existence of unmonitored areas that may serve as alternative feeding grounds.
+The arrival time of migrating whales at traditional feeding grounds, for example, has been used to understand links between habitat use and local environmental conditions [56], but is unable to illuminate the existence of unmonitored areas that may serve as alternative feeding grounds.
 With the ability to rapidly and automatically detect whales in satellite imagery, boat or aerial surveys become valuable as ground-truthing rather than as the sole source of data on whale abundance and distribution, and researchers intent on instrumenting individuals or collecting individual-level data may be able to more accurately target their effort, saving time and expense.
 While far from a total replacement for other survey modalities, this method has promise to improve current survey methodology for large whales, increase the temporal resolution of surveys, expand the ocean surface area surveyed, minimize human risk, and increase the rate of data acquisition.
 Acknowledgements